 Select a format to set as the recording file name format.
 The default recording file name format is Start time only.
-Select a preferred format from the drop-down list and click on Save to apply the setting.
+Select a preferred format from the drop-down list Click on Save to apply and store the settings.

 Disk Cleanup Setting